Bloody Roar Extreme

-Bloody Roar Extreme, or Bloody Roar: Primal Fury as it is known outside of its Japan release for the GameCube, is a fighting game developed by Eighting released in 2002 for the Nintendo GameCube.
-It was later ported to the Microsoft Xbox under the original moniker of Bloody Roar Extreme in 2003.
+is a fighting game developed by Eighting as the fourth entry in their Bloody Roar series.
+It was released in 2002 for the GameCube, and later ported to Xbox in 2003.
+In North America, the GameCube version was released under the name Bloody Roar: Primal Fury.

 Gameplay

 Each character has a set of moves spread across a punch, kick, beast and block button, which is also used for throws.
 Special moves are primarily performed using quarter-circle or half-circle motions and a face button, though several exceptions exist.
 Attacks can be blocked with either a light guard, performed by not pressing forward or backward, or a heavy guard by holding back or the block button.
 Various attacks in the game can break through and stagger opponents using a light block.
 Various characters also have light block counters, which work against certain high or mid-level punches and kicks.

 Players start each fight with a full life bar and a Beast Gauge, which allows them to transform into a stronger half-animal fighter.
 This gauge fills as the player performs moves or gets attacked.
 It fills with either a blue bar, indicating the player cannot switch to beast form, or a yellow bar with the words "BEAST CHANGE!!" appearing above it, meaning the player can transform.
 While in beast form, both the life bar and the Beast Gauge deplete.
 An emptied life bar results in a knockout, but emptying the Beast Gauge and knocking the opponent down reverts them to human form.
 Also, it reverts the Beast Gauge to the blue bar, preventing them from transforming again until it is refilled.

 While in beast form, the player gains various effects, such as: